nospaceships/node-net-ping/README.md

 After creating the ping `Session` object an underlying raw socket will be created.
 If the underlying raw socket cannot be opened an exception with be thrown.
 The error will be an instance of the `Error` class.

+Seperate instances of the `Session` class must be created for IPv4 and IPv6.

 ## session.on ("close", callback)